openml/automlbenchmark/docs/README.md

 optional arguments:
-  -h, --help            show this help message and exit -i INPUT_DIRECTORY    Directory that stores results from the runbenchmark.py invocation.
-By default use the most recent folder in the results folder as
+  -h, --help            show this help message and exit -i INPUT_DIRECTORY, --input-directory INPUT_DIRECTORY
-                        specified in the configuration.
+                        Directory that stores results from the runbenchmark.py invocation.
+By default use the most recent folder in the results folder as specified in the configuration.
   -a APIKEY, --api-key APIKEY
                         OpenML API key to use for uploading results.